piyushsingh223/vrv_ui_rbac_assignment/README.md

 ## Overview

-This project implements a Role-Based Access Control (RBAC) system with the following features:
+This project is a Role-Based Access Control (RBAC) UI system having the following features:
 - User Management: View, add, edit, and delete users with role assignments.
 - Role Management: Define roles, assign permissions, and update roles.
 - Dynamic Permissions: Permissions can be added or removed dynamically.